JohnLCaron/rlauxe/docs/SamplePopulations.md

-# What does hasStyle mean?
-_12/19/25_
+# Sample Populations
+_12/20/25_

-# TL;DR
+## TL;DR

-The best case is to have CVRs that record undervotes.
-Then things are simple and as efficent as possible.
+The most efficient audit has CVRs (that include undervotes) for all ballots.

-Otherwise, we need to create "Population" containers that know which contests may be in it, and use these when choosing audit samples.
-Set hasStyle (aka hasSingleCardStyle) = true if all cards in the population have one CardType (i.e all cards in the population have the same contests).
+Otherwise, we need to create "Population" card containers that know which contests are in it, and use these when choosing audit samples.

+Each population sets hasSingleCardStyle = true if all cards in the population have one CardType (i.e all cards in the population have the same contests).
-This is set independently on each population (rather than globally on the audit), and used when deciding the assort value when an MVR is missing a contest on Clca and OneAudit assorters.
+This is set independently on each population, and replaces the global hasStyle flag.

+The population.hasSingleCardStyle is used when deciding the assort value when an MVR is missing a contest, for all audits including Polling.

-I think hasStyle should be used for Polling assorters as well, which is not explicitly done in SHANGRLA.
+The use of populations is implicit in the "More Styles, less work" paper.
+Setting hasStyle by population and using hasStyle in Polling audits is new, I think.

 ## Definitions

-* physical card = pcard: the physical ballot or physical card if the ballot has multiple cards and the cards are scanned and stored seperately.
+* **physical card** = pcard: the physical ballot or physical card if the ballot has multiple cards and the cards are scanned and stored seperately.
-* CVR: scanned electronic record of a physical card
+* **CVR**: scanned electronic record of a physical card
-* MVR: human audited physical card
+* **MVR**: human audited physical card
-* auditable card = card:  internal computer representation of a physical card; contains the CVR if there is one.
+* **auditable card** = card:  internal computer representation of a physical card; contains the CVR if there is one.
 At minimum a card has a _location_ which allows a human auditor to locate the physical card, and a _population_ that it belongs to.

-* CardStyle: the full and exact list of contests on a card.
+* **CardStyle**: the full and exact list of contests on a card.
-* population: a distinct container of pcards, from which we can retreive named cards (even if its just by an index into a ordered list).
+* **population**: a distinct container of pcards, from which we can retreive named cards (even if its just by an index into an ordered list).
-* population.possibleContests: list of contests that are in this population.
+* **population.possibleContests**: list of contests that are in this population.
-* population.hasSingleCardStyle: is true if all cards in the population have a single known CardStyle, so that "we think we know exactly what contests are on each card".
+* **population.hasSingleCardStyle**: is true if all cards in the population have a single known CardStyle, so that "we think we know exactly what contests are on each card".

-* contest upper limit: For each contest, we have a trusted upper limit Nc = Nupper, of the number of cards containing the contest.
+* **contest upper limit**: For each contest, we have a trusted upper limit Nc = Nupper, of the number of cards containing the contest.
-* phantom card = auditable card added to ensure number of cards = Nc.
+* **phantom card** = auditable card added to ensure number of cards = Nc.
 Phantom cards arent in a population; they have a list of contests they contain.
-* card manifest = complete list of auditable cards, one for each physical card and phantom card.
+* **card manifest** = complete list of auditable cards, one for each physical card and phantom card.

-* Contest population = P_c: For each contest, the set of cards that may have the contest on it.
+* **Contest population** = P_c: For each contest, the set of cards that may contain the contest.
 This is the sample population for the contest.
-* Contest population size = |P_c| = Npop: The size of the contest's population.
+* **Contest population size** = |P_c| = Npop: The size of the contest's population.
 Npop >= Nc.
 If hasStyle = true for all populations containing the contest, then Nc = Npop.

-* Reported margin: Each assorter has a reported margin with Nc as denominator; For Plurality it is (nwinners - nlosers) / Nc.
+* **Reported margin**: Each assorter has a reported margin with Nc as denominator; For Plurality it is (nwinners - nlosers) / Nc.
-  Other assorters are somewhat different.
+  Other assorters have numerators somewhat different.
-* Diluted margin:  Each assorter has a diluted margin with Npop as denominator; for Plurality it is (nwinners - nlosers) / Npop.
+* **Diluted margin**:  Each assorter has a diluted margin with Npop as denominator; for Plurality it is (nwinners - nlosers) / Npop.
-  Other assorters are somewhat different.
+  Other assorters have numerators somewhat different.

-# Populations
+## Populations

-Each contest has a known population P_c of cards it might be in. |P_c| = Npopulation = Npop is used for the diluted margin.
+Each contest has a known population P_c of cards that might contain it. |P_c| = Npopulation = Npop is used for the diluted margin.
 When auditing, we sample consistently over P_c.

 In the best case, we are running a CLCA audit where the CVRs record the undervotes.
 Then, the CVRs record the exact contests on the card, and Npop = Nc.